-I wrote this article about career changes for Glassdoor Blog , to share some of the best tips on making dramatic career changes as shared during my very first “How to Change Careers” event.
-The next event in the series is “How to Change Careers and Build Technology That Matters,” scheduled for July 18 in Santa Monica, CA. You can read all about this unique series of events here.
+I wrote this article about career changes for Glassdoor Blog , to share some of the best tips on making dramatic career changes as shared during my very first "How to Change Careers" event.
+You can read all about this unique series of events here.

-It is estimated that 40 percent of current US employees are disengaged at work.
+It used to be estimated that 40 percent of current US employees were disengaged at work.
+Now that estimate is somewhere between 60 and 80 percent.
 Are you one of them?

 Some don't like the company or their boss, but other times the frustrations run a lot deeper — maybe you realize your career doesn’t give you satisfaction, let alone a sense of purpose or happiness.
 So how do you know what you should be doing instead?
 And even if you do know, how do you get there?

 This is why I founded Repurpose Your Purpose: to help people who feel stuck make fulfilling career changes.
-Recently, I invited Anthony Barcelo, VFX (Visual Effects) Supervisor and Senior Compositor for TV, commercials and feature films; Darren Marble, CEO of CrowdfundX (CfX); Ronnie Mok, Sr. Technical Program Manager of Product Design at Hulu; and Nicki Klein, Co-Founder and CEO of Betagig, to join me on a panel discussion on their career changes, including successes and failures.
+For my first panel discussion event, I invited Anthony Barcelo, VFX (Visual Effects) Supervisor and Senior Compositor for TV, commercials and feature films; Darren Marble, CEO of CrowdfundX (CfX); Ronnie Mok, Sr. Technical Program Manager of Product Design at Hulu; and Nicki Klein, Co-Founder and CEO of Betagig, to join me on a panel discussion on their career changes, including successes and failures.

 These are some of my favorite lessons from our talk about making dramatic career changes.